 The UBC Graduate and Faculty Christian Forum (GFCF) was founded in 1988 by an interdisciplinary group of university faculty members and graduate students seeking to develop a scholarly engagement with the senior members of the university community.
-It is now in its twenty-fourth year of active participation in critical university discourse.
+It is now in its twenty-ninth year of active participation in critical university discourse.
 The inaugural speaker was Sir John Polkinghorne of Cambridge University, a leading thinker on science and religion.
 GFCF provides a lively ongoing discussion at the interface between faith and scholarship.
 Top scholars visit UBC from around the globe to discuss pertinent issues and stretch the boundaries of thought.
 We also draw on scholars from local institutions including UBC, SFU, Regent College & Trinity Western University.
 The forum explores the possibility of thinking outside the constrictions of philosophical naturalism and scientific materialism, while respecting highly all the insight that science offers for human flourishing.
 The forum offers a critical engagement with early and late modernity.

 It is similar to the Oxford University Socratic Club in the days of C.S.
 Lewis, or the contemporary Veritas Forum, Pascal Lectures or Gifford Lectures: Examining Critical Questions (the Big Questions); Re-thinking the Nature of the Secular; Pushing for Deeper Insight; Fresh Framing of the Issues; Promoting Academic Virtues; Recovering the Character Formation of Students as a University Calling; Taking Seriously the History of the University and its Classical and Christian Heritage; Exploring the Interface of Science, the Humanities and Religious Studies; Examining Ideology and Mythological Culture Drivers; Mapping the Future of the University.